-When the loaded trailer is hitched to the top vehicle, check the hitch ball height.
-It can be determined by measuring from the top of the curved portion of the coupler to the ground (Figure F - Page 12).
-A high hitch will transfer weight behind the axle causing the unit to fishtail.
+When the loaded trailer is hitched to the tow vehicle, check the hitch ball height.
+It can be determined by measuring from the top of the curved portion of the coupler to the ground (Figure 6, page 13).
+A high hitch will transfer weight behind the axle, causing the unit to fishtail.
 A low hitch will transfer additional weight to the hitch.
 See AP-PLIANCE IDENTIFICATION FORM section for proper hitch ball height.